grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 :::

 ::: tip
-You can use the bot token of a different bot for development, so that the development doesn't influent the production bot.
+You can use the bot token of a different bot for development, so that the development doesn't influence the production bot.
 :::

 Now, you can run the following command to start a development server: